Fresh or Frozen Broccoli in Casserole?

 Adjusting Cooking Time

 When using fresh broccoli, you may need to adjust the cooking time of your casserole.
-Fresh broccoli takes longer to become tender compared to frozen broccoli, which is partially cooked before freezing.
+Fresh or frozen broccoli in casserole requires slightly different approaches, as fresh broccoli takes longer to become tender compared to frozen broccoli, which is partially cooked before freezing.

 • Check During Cooking: Check your casserole halfway through baking to ensure the broccoli is cooking evenly.